Raashii Khanna: Upcoming projects

-As of November 2025, Khanna has completed shooting for a Hindi film titled Talaakhon Mein Ek alongside Vikrant Massey.
+As of September 2026, Khanna has completed shooting for a Hindi film titled Talaakhon Mein Ek opposite Vikrant Massey.
 She is currently shooting for Telugu films, Telusu Kada alongside Siddhu Jonnalagadda and Srinidhi Shetty, and Ustaad Bhagat Singh starring Pawan Kalyan and Sreeleela.
-Khanna is also filming for an untitled Hindi webseries with herself as the lead and 2 Hindi films 120 Bahadur, opposite Farhan Akhtar, scheduled to be released theatrically in November 2025, and Bridge starring R. Madhavan.
-In 2017, Khanna started shooting for a Tamil film Shaitan Ka Bachcha opposite Siddharth.
-The production status of the film is unknown.
+Khanna is also filming for the second season of Farzi (2023).
+She is also filming for a Tamil film Rowdy and Co, opposite Siddharth.